Mr. James McCullagh

 4th Sept 1818

-James McCULLAGH (-1865).
-He was a sister of the recently widowed Elizabeth JACKSON née McCULLAGH and he would be probably have been quite young at this point.
+James McCULLAGH (abt 1790-1865).
+He was a brother of the recently widowed Elizabeth JACKSON née McCULLAGH.
+His birthdate is a guess - imputed from his mother's estimated brth date, and the likely age beyond which she would be unlikely to have children.
 He married Eliza WALLACE about 1825.
 He resided at Ednafirkin, Co.
 Monaghan.

 Creggan, Co.
 Armagh.
 This is a parish.
 I suspect by this time that Eliza is living at Urker, but she may still have been at Liscalgot – both are in the Parish of Creggan.